joseph-flinn/site/frontend/posts/engineering-portfolio-management-part2.md

 all other TRLs were greater than 2), the overall TRL of the technology would be a TRL 2.

 These level definitions have a heavy skew towards physical engineering.
-But lucky for us, NASA also develops software and has adapted its original TRLs to software engineering (_Software Technology Readiness Levels - NASA_):
+But lucky for us, NASA also develops software and has adapted their original TRLs to software engineering (_Software Technology Readiness Levels - NASA_):

 | Level | Software Description |